-Under this Alternative, the objective would be to achieve the high AML for the Diamond Complex with the removal of approximately 616 wild horses in a single gather in 2013.
-Future gathers would occur with 2-3 year intervals to remove excess wild horses, reapply fertility control and maintain a 60% male sex ratio.
+Under this Alternative, the objective would be to gather and remove sufficient number of excess wild horses to achieve the high AML for the Diamond Complex in an initial gather in 2013.
+Future gathers would occur with 2-3 year intervals over the next 10 years to remove excess wild horses above AML, reapply fertility control and maintain a 60% male sex ratio.
 The actual number of studs to release would be adjusted according to the observed sex ratios at the time of gather operations.
 The subsequent gather activities would be conducted in a manner consistent with those described for the initial winter 2013 gather and would be conducted during the period of July through February.
 If fertility control is to be used then gathers would attempt to be targeted around November through February timeframe which is identified as the period of maximum effectiveness of fertility control application.
+The number of excess wild horses to be removed in future gathers would be based on actual population increase, wild horse inventory flights and other relevant monitoring data.